stuartellis/copier-sve-baseline/README.md

 ## Contributing

-is project was built for my personal use.
-I will consider suggestions and Pull Requests, but I might decline anything that makes it less useful for my needs.
+This project was built for my personal use.
+I will consider suggestions and Pull Requests, but I may decline anything that makes it less useful for my needs.
 You are welcome to fork this project.

 ## License